On Chow groups of toric schemes over a DVR: Chow groups of toric schemes

 We saw already in the proof of Theorem \ref{th:inv-cycles} that the Chow groups of the special fiber are generated by vertical torus orbit closures.
 We now show how to calculate them explicitly in terms of an exact sequence.
 For any integer $i$ write $\X_s^{[i]}$ for the disjoint union of $(i+1)$-fold intersections of irreducible components of $\X_s$.
 Then by \cite[Appendix A]{BGS} the Chow group of the special fiber has the following presentation for any integer $k$.

 For toric schemes this translates into

-where the term on the left is the direct sum of all \emph{bounded} one-dimensional polyhedra $\Lambda \in \Pi(1)$. \begin{rem} There is an explicit combinatorial description of the maps in the above sequence which will appear in a subsequent article.
-For the results of the present article, we only use the description of the map for $k = 0$ given in Example \ref{ex:ch-zero}. \end{rem} \begin{exa} Consider $\Pi = \Sigma$ the canonical model.
-Then since there are no bounded polyhedra and since $\{0\}$ is the only vertex, here one easily sees that $CH_k\left(\X_s /\kappa \right) \simeq \CH_k\left(X_{\Sigma}/\kappa\right) \simeq \CH_k\left(X_{\Sigma}/K\right)$.
+where the term on the left is the direct sum of all \emph{bounded} one-dimensional polyhedra $\Lambda \in \Pi(1)$.
+This follows from the description of the special fiber in terms of $\Pi$ and regularity: if a polyhedron in $\Pi$ contains two vertices $v_1$ and $v_2$ then $v_1$ and $v_2$ are endpoints of an edge in $\Pi$. \begin{rem} There is an explicit combinatorial description of the maps in the above sequence which is given in \cite{bot-ara}.
+For the results of the present article, we only use the description of the map for $k = 0$ and $k=1$ in Proposition \ref{prop:ch-zero} and Example \ref{ex1}, respectively. \end{rem} \begin{exa} Consider $\Pi = \Sigma$ the canonical model.
+Then since there are no bounded polyhedra of dimension $>0$ and since $\{0\}$ is the only vertex, here one easily sees that $CH_k\left(\X_s /\kappa \right) \simeq \CH_k\left(X_{\Sigma}/\kappa\right)$.
 In particular, for $k = 0$ we get